 Interest rate risk measures the Company's risk of financial loss due to adverse movements in interest rates.
 The Company is subject to interest rate risk as all credit facilities bear interest at variable rates.
-The Company does not hedge interest rates and future changes in interest rates will affect the amount of interest expense payable by the Company.
+The Company does not hedge its interest rate risks and future changes in interest rates will affect the amount of interest expense payable by the Company.